asciibox/eightiesbox/README.md

 Open the page using http://localhost:5000

-Make sure to have downloaded the json file from Google Clous Storage with an account:
+Make sure to have downloaded the json file from Google Cloud Storage with an account:

 1. Go to the Google Cloud Console: